 Now, this is a general.

 "You missed your calling, Raynor.
-You would have made an excellent flag officer."
+You would have made an outstanding staff officer."

 Mengsk's replacement for the deceased Edmund Duke, General Warfield is a very different kind of military leader than his predecessor.
 Smooth-talking and well-mannered, Warfield makes very few appearances in Wings of Liberty, mostly acting as Supporting Leader for Mengsk or an offscreen antagonist.
 Warfield does make an appearance at the end of the story, however.